Immigration policy of the United States: 20th century

 The Naturalization Act of 1906 created the Bureau of Immigration and Naturalization to organize immigration policy.
 Immigration to the United States from Japan ended in 1907 following an informal agreement between the two countries, and immigration restrictions on East Asian countries were expanded through the Immigration Act of 1917 and the Immigration Act of 1924.
 Immigration from China would not be restored until the Magnuson Act was passed in 1943.

-The Emergency Quota Act of 1921 established the first quota system to restrict the amount of immigrants from a given country.
+The Emergency Quota Act of 1921 established the first quota system to restrict the number of immigrants from a given country.
 The Immigration and Naturalization Service was created in 1933 by combining the Bureau of Immigration and the Bureau of Naturalization.
 The Nationality Act of 1940 was passed to create a unified code of United States naturalization law.
 Following World War II, the War Brides Act allowed exemptions of immigration quotas for immediate relatives of American service-members.
 The Luce–Celler Act of 1946 made immigrants from India and the Philippines eligible for citizenship, though it capped entry at 100 immigrants per country per year.
 The Immigration and Nationality Act of 1952 was passed to create a unified code of United States immigration law, and the Immigration and Nationality Act of 1965 repealed the quota system that was used to limit immigration from each country.

 The Vietnam War resulted in a significant increase of immigrants and refugees to the United States from Southeast Asia.
 The Refugee Act was passed in 1980 to establish a legal framework for accepting refugees, and the American Homecoming Act gave preferential status to immigrant children of American service-members.
-The Immigration Reform and Control Act of 1986 provided a path to permanent residency to some undocumented immigrants but made it illegal for employers to hire undocumented immigrants.
+The Immigration Reform and Control Act of 1986 provided a path to permanent residency to some illegal immigrants but made it illegal for employers to hire illegal immigrants.
 Immigration was significantly reformed by the Immigration Act of 1990, which set a cap of 700,000 immigrants annually and changed the standards for immigration.
-The IIRIRA was passed in 1996 to apply restrictions on undocumented immigrants.
+The IIRIRA was passed in 1996 to apply restrictions on illegal immigrants.